 There are a few things to note in the text cited above.
-While saying Kriat Shema, “a man should take caution not to hear the singing voice even of his wife”.
+While reciting the Shema, “One should be careful [to refrain] from hearing a woman's singing voice…even of his wife.”
 Rabbi Karo gives warning, but does not prohibit hearing a woman’s singing voice.
-This language suggests that number one, the speaking voice is a non-issue even during Shema, and number two, the singing voice is not fundamentally erotic.
-In his standard gloss to Shulchan Aruch, Rabbi Moshe Isserles steps in to clarify that point by adding “a voice – singing or speaking – that a man is accustomed to, is not ervah”.

-When integrating the texts brought above from Even Haezer together with the laws of Kriat Shema, it is possible to conclude that intent to benefit sexually from hearing the voice of a woman is prohibited and that the singing voice of a woman is not inherently prohibited, even during Shema, if there is no intent and there is familiarity.
+This language suggests that a woman’s speaking voice is not an issue even during Shema, and that the singing voice is not fundamentally erotic.
+In his gloss to Shulhan Arukh, Rabbi Moshe Isserles clarifies that point by adding that “a voice that one is familiar with is not [considered] nakedness.”
+When integrating the texts brought above from Even HaEzer together with the laws of recitation of the Shema, it is possible to conclude that intent to derive sexual pleasure from hearing the voice of a woman is prohibited, but that the singing voice of a woman is not inherently prohibited, even during Shema, if there is no sexual intent and there is familiarity.

 Modernity and Kol Isha

-The shift towards defining kol isha as a particular prohibition with regard to a woman’s singing voice is well reflected in the 17th century commentary of Rabbi Abraham Gombiner, known as Magen Avraham, on Shulchan Aruch and later in the early 20th century commentary of the Mishna Berurah written by Rabbi Israel Meir Kagan.
-It seems that around this time, a blanket prohibition on women singing emerges across the observant world.
+The shift towards defining kol isha as a prohibition relating specifically to a woman’s singing voice is well reflected in the 17th century commentary of Rabbi Abraham Gombiner, known as Magen Avraham, on the Shulhan Arukh and later in the early 20th century commentary of the Mishnah Berurah written by Rabbi Israel Meir Kagan.
+It appears that at about this time, a blanket prohibition on women singing emerges across the observant world.